shamanicvocalarts/replit_ai_tools/README.md

 ## Usage

-Once installed, you can start using the AI tools by following the instructions provided in the tool's documentation.
+Once installed, you can start using the AI tools by following the instructions provided in the aitoolsreadme.md & the specific tool's documentation.

 ## Support